WALK THIS WAY

 International Walk to School Day is dedicated to walking to school with a purpose — to promote physical activity, safety, health and concern for the environment.
 International Walk to School Day is promoted nationally by The Partnership for a Walkable America.

-This year, Walk to School Day is Wednesday, October 2.
-Families should talk with their children about walking safety like:
+Walk to School Day was Wednesday, October 2, but families should continue the conversation with their children about walking safety, like:

 - Follow the rules of the road and obey signs and signals.